Hypencoder: Hypernetworks for Information Retrieval

 The most popular implementation of late-interaction models follows a \textit{bi-encoder} (or two tower) network architecture (Figure~\ref{fig:main_overview} (left)), where query and document representations are computed separately and a scoring function is used to estimate the relevance score.
 Formally, let $E_q \in \mathbb{R}^{n \times h}$ denote the representation learned for query $q$ consisting of $n$ $h$-dimensional vectors.
 Similarly, $E_d \in \mathbb{R}^{m \times h}$ denotes the representation learned for document $d$ consisting of $m$ vectors of the same dimensionality.
 The relevance score between $q$ and $d$ is computed as follows:

 where $\psi: \mathbb{R}^{n \times h} \times \mathbb{R}^{m \times h} \rightarrow \mathbb{R}$ denotes the scoring function.

-In order to take advantage of efficient indexing techniques, such as an inverted index in the case of sparse representations \cite{SNRM, SPLADE} or approximate nearest neighbor (ANN) search in the case of dense representations \cite{DPR}, many existing works use pooling techniques to obtain a single vector representation for each query and document and then employs simple and light-weight scoring functions, such as inner product or cosine similarity.
-There also exist more expensive methods that do not use pooling and perform such light-weight scoring functions at the vector level and then aggregate them, such as the maximum inner product similarity used in ColBERT \cite{ColBERT_v1}.
+In order to take advantage of efficient indexing techniques, such as an inverted index or approximate nearest neighbor (ANN) search, many existing works use pooling techniques to obtain a single vector representation for each query and document and then employ simple and lightweight scoring functions, such as inner product or cosine similarity.
+There also exist more expensive methods that do not use pooling and perform such lightweight scoring functions at the vector level and then aggregate them, such as the maximum inner product similarity used in ColBERT \cite{ColBERT_v1}.

-\paragraph{\textbf{On the Limitations of Linear Similarity Functions (e.g., Inner Product)}} We believe the simple similarity functions used by existing bi-encoder models are not sufficient for modeling complex relationships between queries and documents.
+\paragraph{\textbf{On the Limitations of Linear Similarity Functions such as Inner Product}} We believe the simple similarity functions used by existing bi-encoder models are not sufficient for modeling complex relationships between queries and documents.
 These functions inherently limit retrieval models to judge relevance in a way that can be represented by an inner product.
 Furthermore, it has been shown that the ability to compress and reconstruct information is correlated with the size, and thus complexity, of neural models \cite{LanguageModelingIsCompression}.
 This result indicates that using a relevance function as simple as an inner product likely reduces the amount of information that can be stored in a fixed representation size.
 These factors explain why state-of-the-art dense retrieval models continue to underperform cross-encoder models, in terms of retrieval quality \cite{lin2022pretrained}.
 In the following, we show the limitations of inner products (as a linear similarity function) by theoretically demonstrating the impossibility of inner products to produce perfect rankings for some queries, regardless of the method used to create the query and document embeddings.